Never miss the bus again

 Thanks to the iBeacons, and based on geographical data, it only takes a split second to determine what time bus 1 will arrive at the transfer point, and how long bus 2 might need to wait.
 Is that longer than four minutes?
 Then a transfer wouldn’t have been possible anyway, and the traveler would get a message explaining that.
 But if it’s less than four minutes, the bus 2 driver would get a transfer request on his on-board computer.

-"When you see the super clean interface, you might think that Stappover is a pretty simple app.
-But the real revolution is happening on the back-end.
+The real revolution of Stappover is happening on the back-end.
 The app uses a bunch of back-office sources to collect the traveler’s data, validate it, and get it to the right bus driver.
-The IoT technology lets the buses communicate with each other.
-Algorithms calculate the best choice for both travelers and drivers, based on different variables."

 Managing Consultant at Incentro